Correlation Between Bank of China and Natwest Group

 Returns

-The main advantage of trading using opposite Bank of China Ltd H and Natwest Group positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if Bank of China Ltd H position performs unexpectedly, Natwest Group can make up some of the losses.
+The main advantage of trading using opposite Bank of China and Natwest Group positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if Bank of China position performs unexpectedly, Natwest Group can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Natwest Group will offset losses from the drop in Natwest Group's long position.

 The idea behind Bank of China and Natwest Group PLC pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.